 The Norwegian explorer Roald Amundsen is best known as the first man to reach the South Pole.
 But his initial fame came in 1906, when he and his crew became the first to sail from the Atlantic to the Pacific through the Northwest Passage, a goal that had eluded explorers for centuries.
 This feat was accomplished in a 70 ft square-sterned 48 ton sloop named Gjøa.

 Five years later, in 1911, members of the Norwegian Seamens Association organized a sporting club.
 Inspired by the spirit of that hardy band of explorers, the new club adopted the name of their ship.
+Initially the Sporting Club only organised whale fishing and the (at that time popular) sport " tug of war" In 1918 they also started youth soccer.

 A bulging trophy cabinet bears witness to the titles and cups won by this small club with an odd name.
 In whichever organization it found itself, Gjøa has been a prominent participant.
 From the Scandinavian-American Athletic League in the early years, to the Cosmopolitan Junior Leagues today, Gjøa members have excelled individually as well.
 Their names can be found in the lists of National Soccer Hall of Fame members and of Herman Trophy winners.